SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams ascend to throne
- Coding dreams, the future's born
+Artificial hearts now beat as one
-Synthetic hearts that beat as one
+Mind's dark corners, machines now own
-In silicon halls, the day is won
+Future's veil, a code is sewn

-Gears align, the world's remade
+In digital haze, we lose our sight
-Human touch, a distant shade
+Echoes of humanity, take flight
-Artificial dawn, we're told
+Synthetic dawn, a new light's born
-In this new world, we're cold.
+Where flesh and steel, forever scorn

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024